Job Scripts on Olivia

 #SBATCH --mem-per-cpu=2G

-#SBATCH --ntasks=8 --cpus-per-task=64 --ntasks-per-node=4
+#SBATCH --ntasks=2 --cpus-per-task=64

-All jobs on Olivia are allocated the requested cpus and memory exclusively, but share nodes with other jobs.
+All small jobs on Olivia are allocated the requested cpus and memory exclusively, but share nodes with other jobs.
 Also note that they are bound to the cpu cores they are allocated.
 However, the tasks and threads are free to use all cores the job has access to on the node.

 Accel

-Accel jobs are specified just like normal jobs except that they also have to specify --partition=accel.
+Accel jobs are specified just like small jobs except that they also have to specify --partition=accel.
 In addition, they must also specify how many GPUs to use, and how they should be distributed across nodes and tasks.
 The simplest way to do that is, with --gpus=N or --gpus-per-node=N, where N is the number of GPUs to use.

 For a job simple job running one process and using one GPU, the following example is enough: